 Methods to Prepare Prune Juice at Home

-To relieve constipation in your child, there are two methods to making prune juices at home.
+To relieve constipation in your child, there are two methods of making prune juices at home.

 Prunes are nothing but dried plums, so making prune juice is not difficult at all.